Posts

 Image

-Above is an image of a child in handcuffs.
-You can also see a small portion of a yellow shirt and blue jeans.
 Happy Monday, everyone.
 We hope you enjoyed our post from Friday.
 Today, we will discuss a rather disturbing trend.
-Last October, Disability Scoop published an article entitled How School Shooting Fears Led to A 10-Year-old Boy with Autism Being Handcuffed.
+Last October, Disability Sco T op published an article entitled How School Shooting Fears Led to A 10-Year-old Boy with Autism Being Handcuffed.
 Due to the publication's limited number of free views per month, I will summarize the article below before I comment on the issues it raises.
 In 2023, after saying to a teacher that he should bring a gun to school so that kids would listen to him, it would come out later that the student wasn't referring to using a firearm in the typical way.
 Instead, he wanted to ride it like a horse so that kids could laugh with him.
-While this does not make sense to most people, we must understand that people with Autism have a different way of thinking about things sometimes, and they may not understand the impact of their wo...
+While this does not make sense to most people, we must understand that people with Autism have a different way of thinking about things sometimes, and they may not understand the impact of their words.
+Especially given the context in which they say certain things.
+America has always been on edge, and righ...